Secure Engineering – Threat Modeling

 1. Define scope

 The team should first define the scope of threat modeling.
 Teams can use threat modeling for the entire platform, product, sub-system, or a single module or feature.
 Our recommendation is to start at the single module or feature level as the team does the detail designing because completing threat modeling for the complete platform or product can be overwhelming.
-Teams can use module or feature level threat models to easily build the platform or product threat model.
+Teams can use module or feature level threat models to easily build the threat model.

 1. Create DFD